What's new in 10.5.1

 The restoredatastore utility has also been expanded to allow you to restore any data store type for which you have backup files.

 Read-only mode for relational data stores

 If the machine on which you created your relational data store runs out of disk space, the data store becomes unusable and you can lose data.
-This is more likely to happen if you do not follow the recommended practice of configuring relational data store automatic backups to be created in a remote, shared directory, but can happen if your data store grows very large or you created the relational data store on a machine with little free disk space.
+This is more likely to happen if you do not follow the recommended practice of configuring relational data store automatic backups to be created in a remote, shared directory, but it can also happen if your data store grows very large or you created the relational data store on a machine with little free disk space.

 To prevent the loss of data, the primary relational data store is placed in read-only mode when the disk space of the machine on which it is running drops below a specific size.
-By default, that size is 1024 MB, but you can change this using the changedbproperties utility with the disk-threshold-readonly operation.
+By default, that size is 1024 MB, but you can change it using the changedbproperties utility with the disk-threshold-readonly operation.
 Once in read-only mode, clients will not be able to complete operations—such as publishing hosted feature layers—that would result in data being copied to the relational data store.